 Save This Caramelized Onion & Goat Cheese Flatbread is a sophisticated yet simple dish that strikes a perfect balance between sweet and savory.
 With its crisp, golden crust and rich, aromatic toppings, it makes for an elegant appetizer or a satisfying main course that is sure to impress.

-The secret to this recipe is the patience required to transform humble yellow onions into a rich, mahogany-colored topping.
+Save The secret to this recipe is the patience required to transform humble yellow onions into a rich, mahogany-colored topping.
 Slow-cooking them with a touch of sugar and balsamic vinegar unlocks a deep sweetness that elevates the simple flatbread base into something truly special.

 Ingredients